Sofia-Gonzalez-Matatoros/R-Programming-assignment/README.md

 If we keep the parameters of Y fixed (mean and deviation) and the deviation of X is increased, we would find that the radicand increases and, therefore, the deviation of the distribution generated from the sum of X and Y.

 Our hypothesis is that the higher the deviation sd_x, the greater the dispersion of the data of the X distribution.
-Then, considering the causal relationship relating X to Z, the distribution of the data of Z increased the greater the dispersion of X. However, the lower the coefficient b_zx within the natural numbers, the less the influence of X on Z and, therefore, the less the distribution of Z deviates even though the deviation of X is high.
-Similarly, within negative numbers, the higher the value of b_zx, the lower the influence of X on Y, so the less the distribution of Z would deviate.
+Then, considering the causal relationship relating X to Z, the larger variance of Z increased the dispersion of X. However, the lower the coefficient b_zx within the natural numbers, the less the influence of X on Z and, therefore, the less the distribution of Z deviates even though the variance of X is high.
+Similarly, within negative numbers, the higher the value of b_zx, the lower the influence of X on Y, so the the distribution of Z would have less variance.

 # 5. Conclusions